AA/PPS 04.01.01 - Faculty Hiring

 The search committee, in consultation with the chair or director and departmental personnel committee, is responsible for ensuring that the job posting reflects the faculty qualifications policy of the hiring unit.
 This includes developing the required and preferred qualifications and criteria for applicant screening.
 If the academic program requires faculty to have a current job-related state, federal, or university license, certification, or other credentials (LCC), this must be stated in the required qualifications of the job posting.

 PROCEDURES FOR SUBMITTING A POSTING

 To create a posting for a faculty position, requests should be initiated at the chair or director’s level through the online system.

 The faculty posting must clearly describe and justify the position, identify the required and preferred criteria that an applicant is expected to meet to qualify for the position, and specify the position title and rank, proposed contract period, and anticipated salary.
-The posting must be reviewed and approved by the departmental personnel committee, chair or director, college dean, the chief diversity officer and director for Equity and Inclusion, and the associate provost.
+The posting must be reviewed and approved by the departmental personnel committee, chair or director, college dean, the chief diversity officer and director of Equity and Inclusion, and the associate provost.

 Once approved, a posting number will be assigned by the online faculty applicant tracking system.
 The posting will be automatically available on the university’s recruitment website.